JoshuaBones/duelingnexus-deck-exporter/README.md

 # duelingnexus-deck-exporter
 Chrome extension which adds a deck export button to DuelingNexus's deck editor.
-Goat/Edison erratas may not work in other simulators.
 The old exporter seems to have been taken down, so this was made in its place.<br />
-Each feature is shown in an image below
+Each feature is shown in an image below.
+Feel free to suggest new ones.

 This is available on the app store: https://chromewebstore.google.com/detail/dueling-nexus-deck-export/pjgponfjenccmekfflegcaflngfbokde